Yasinmohamedtp/Hospitality-Analytics-Dashboard-Power-BI-Project-/README.md

 ---

+## 🎯 Purpose
+This project is designed as a **portfolio project for Data Analytics & Business Intelligence** showcasing:
+- Data modeling with fact & dimension tables
+- Advanced DAX calculations for KPIs
+- End-to-end BI dashboard design
+- Actionable insights for business users in the hospitality industry

+---

 ## 🚀 Tech Stack
 - **Power BI** → Data visualization and dashboarding
 - **SQL / DAX** → Data modeling, calculated measures & KPIs